felidadae/owca/docs/development.rst

 1. Install `epel-release` repository and basic developer tools:

-:Note: For Centos 7.6 Python 3.6 is already available, so you **do not** need to install epel-release.

 .. code-block:: shell

-    yum install epel-release make git which
+    yum install make git which

 Note: that on production system, you should use Python 3.6 as describe `here <install.rst>`_.